lumeland/theme-ebook/src/index.md

 He perked up.
 "You know it, yerb!
 This right here is the heart of the LENGUA.
 L-E-N-G-U-A. That stands for Local Empathetic Network Granting Underground Access."
 He sounded like he had been waiting a long time to tell someone that.
-"I came up with the words after I chose the---"
+"I came up with the words after I chose the"

 "We can tell," Scheme said.
 She stepped closer, looking directly at him.
 You rarely wanted Scheme looking directly at you.
 "We need to find someone on the